sibabalwemosia24/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2. function copies a string
 3. function that compares two strings
 4. function reverses the content of an array of integers
+5. function changes all lowercase letters of a string to uppercase